Bar Stools to Update Your Look For 2025

-This is a 2024 roundup of 20 Great Bar Stools to Update Your Look.
+This is a roundup of 22 Great Bar Stools to Update Your Look for 2025.
 Are you remodeling or just want to refresh your kitchen with new bar counter stools?
+Here is some information you should know:

-Usually, I search for counter height since that’s more prevalent right now with kitchen islands but many of these come in bar height.
+- Usually, we search for counter height since that’s more prevalent right now with kitchen islands but many stools come in bar height.

-One of our solid wood barstools (that we bought 18 months ago from CB2) broke and they have been discontinued.
-The lack of durability is disappointing!
-So, I’m researching abar stools that we can mix with our existing ones…if we decide to do that, as well as the best new bar stools with a fresh modern look.
+One of our solid wood barstools broke and they have been discontinued.
+So, here’s what we decided to mix with our existing ones, as well as a roundup of the best new bar stools with fresh modern looks.

 Bar and Counter Stools To Update Your Look

 Below are in all different price ranges.
-I’m noticing that a lot of the new stools include texture like rattan or performance fabric or both!
+Notice that a lot of the new stools include texture like rattan or performance fabric or both!
 Brass, iron, wood and leather seats are also popular.

 Backless stools are a great alternative if you don’t want stool backs blocking a view.
 Some of these can give a modern feel, coastal or traditional clean line look.